secureyourself7/python-keylogger/README.md

 - Self-analysis and assessment.

 ### Features
-- Global event hook on all (even On-Screen) keyboards using [Keyboard](https://github.com/boppreh/keyboard).
+- Global event hook on all (incl.
+On-Screen) keyboards using [Keyboard](https://github.com/boppreh/keyboard).
 - Pure Python, no C modules to be compiled.
 - Human-readable logs:
   - Logging keys as they actually are in your layout; cyrillic keyboard layout is fully implemented;